 The court may issue injunctive relief and declare null and void any actions of a public body found to be in violation of this chapter.
 In addition, the court may impose a civil fine not exceeding five thousand (\$5,000) dollars against a public body or any of its members found to have committed a willful or knowing violation of this chapter.

 In this regard, the Court should note that the RIBOE has been deliberate in its disregard of the APA and OMA.
 Plaintiffs reminded Defendants of the thirty (30) day requirement well in advance of its expiration, yet Defendant Mancuso took it upon herself to issue a letter "equivalent to a denial," rather than present the matter to the full Board in a timely fashion.
-The RIBOE might easily have posted and considered the Petition on July 15 or at the August 24-25 retreat, but failed to do so.
-In addition, only a month before holding the unlawful closed session, Defendants were subject to a Court Order on this very same educational issue, as noted above.
+The RIBOE might easily have posted and considered the Petition on July 15, August 14, or at the August 24-25 retreat, but failed to do so.
+In addition, only a month before holding the unlawful closed session, Defendants were subject to a Court Order finding a violation of the OMA on this very same educational issue.
 And of course, when the matter was finally presented to the RIBOE, it was considered in secret.
+Under these circumstances, a \$5,000 fine for each violation - the false September 9 Agenda and denial of the Petition in executive session - should be imposed.

 Finally, the Court should note that, notwithstanding Defendant Mancuso's pronouncements, the issue raised by the Petition is a matter of great public concern.
+The public has never had an opportunity to hear this newly-created Board meaningfully discuss this critical issue in open session.
 The issue divides, and likely will continue to divide, well-meaning observers on both sides of the question, including the RIBOE, which decided the question in secret by a single vote.
-It is simply not adequate for the RIBOE to claim it considered the matter in 2010 and now it's closed.
-Students, businesspeople, teachers, advocates and community members filed a Petition asking this Board to do what educators ought to do -continually examine, question, reconsider, and if necessary revise education policy to ensure best outcomes for Rhode Island students.
-Just as importantly, this is what both the APA and the OMA require the Board to do, and precisely what they have failed to do.
+Students, businesspeople, teachers, advocates and community members filed a Petition asking this Board to do what educators ought to do-continually examine, question, reconsider, and if necessary revise education policy to ensure best outcomes for Rhode Island students.
+This is what both the APA and the OMA require, and precisely what the the Board failed to do.

+Plaintiffs

-Plaintiffs/Petitioners, By their attorneys,
+By their attorneys,

-Marc Gursky, Esq. (#2818) Elizabeth Wiens, Esq. (#6827) GURSKY LAW ASSOCIATES ACLU of RI Cooperating Attorneys 420 Scrabbletown Rd., Ste.
-C North Kingstown, R.I.
-02852 Tel.
-(401) 294-4700 Fax.
-(401) 294-4702 mgursky@rilaborlaw.com ewiens@rilaborlaw.com
+Marc Gursky, Esq. (#2818)

+Elizabeth Wiens, Esq. (#6827)

+GURSKY LAW ASSOCIATES

+ACLU of RI Cooperating Attorneys

+420 Scrabbletown Rd., Ste.
+C

+North Kingstown, R.I.
+02852

+Tel.
+(401) 294-4700

+Fax.
+(401) 294-4702

+mgursky@rilaborlaw.com

+ewiens@rilaborlaw.com